 Listen, it's not personal.

-If I didn't like her, then I wouldn't have pledged my life uh for hers with the Secret Service agent.
+If I didn't like her, then I wouldn't have pledged my life for hers.

 But I don't care at all about her politics.

-America will be a worse-off place with a Hillary Clinton presidency.
+America will be a worse off place with the Hillary Clinton presidency.

-If you want to be a part of the program, that's Dan Bongino, decorated former Secret Service agent, the fight, a Secret Service agent's account of security failings and the political machine and life inside the bubble.
+Sean, if you want to be a part of the program, that's Dan Bongino, decorated former Secret Service agent, The Fight, a Secret Service agent's account of security failings and the political machine and life inside the bubble.

 How are you, my friend?